Robotic Surgery: Safe with Less Downtime, Los Angeles, CA | HLB

 Are You a Suitable Candidate for Robotic Surgery?

-While robotic surgery sounds like you may be worked on by an android surgeon, you now know that this technology merely means that the surgeon has more control and greater precision, leading to better outcomes and improved patient safety.
+While robotic surgery sounds like an android surgeon may work on you, you now know that this technology merely means that the surgeon has more control and greater precision, leading to better outcomes and improved patient safety.

-If you feel you are an ideal candidate for bariatric surgery, hernia surgery, gallbladder surgery, or other general surgeries, as well as post-bariatric body contouring, robotic surgery may be right for you.
+Suppose you feel you are an ideal candidate for bariatric surgery, hernia surgery, gallbladder surgery, other general surgeries, and post-bariatric body contouring.
+In that case, robotic surgery may be right for you.

 The best way to determine your candidacy for this advanced surgical technology is to schedule a consultation with Dr. Babak Moeinolmolki of Healthy Life Bariatrics.
-During the consultation, Dr. Moeinolmolki will discuss your surgical goals, the risks of robotic surgery, benefits, as well as fees, and financing.
-Get started now by dialing (310)694-4486.
+During the consultation, Dr. Moeinolmolki will discuss your surgical goals, the risks of robotic surgery, benefits, fees, and financing.
+Get started now by dialing (310)807-2378.